Lake Rāzna

 Rāzna (Rāznas ezers, Rēznas ezers) is the second largest water surface and the first in terms of water volume lake in Latvia.
 It is located in the eastern part of the country on the territory of Rēzekne Municipality, the water area of the lake is divided between Kaunatas, Mākoņkalna and Čornajas parishes.

 It is located in the central part of the Latgale Upland at an altitude of 163.3 m above sea level.
 The total area of the lake is 57.81 km2, the water surface is 57.564 km2.
 The maximum depth reaches 17 m.
 There are 10 islands on the lake with a total area of 24.6 ha, the largest of them is Apshu (9 hectares).
 In the late 80s - early 90s, the Committee for Environmental Protection drew attention to the deterioration of the ecological state of the lake.
 In 1999, funds were allocated for a project to create a nature park based on the lake.
 In 2001, local governments signed a protocol proposing the creation of the Rāzna National Park.
-In 2004, the official establishment of the Razna Natural Park takes place, which on January 1, 2007 will be transformed into the Rāzna National Park.
+In 2004, the official establishment of the Razna Natural Park took place, and on January 1, 2007 was transformed into the Rāzna National Park.